 There are plenty of reasons to be concerned about food systems in light of the COVID-19 pandemic.

 Food systems—meaning simply the way people organize to get their food and nutrients—contribute to climate change.

 Consuming foods that are grown in a sustainable way also improves the health and well-being of individuals.

 Indigenous communities in urban and rural areas are often the last remembered in public policy.

-Many factors make African Americans more vulnerable to the virus.
+Many factors make Latino/a communities more vulnerable to the COVID-19 pandemic.